cloud-ru-tech/uikit-product/packages/utils/README.md

 ### Config provider

-If component is mounted, then it extends html tag by current lang and current themes data-attributes, adds classes with colors to body.
-Controls for changing are enabled via `useTheme` and `useLanguage` hooks.
+If component is mounted, then it extends html tag by current lang and current themes/brands data-attributes, adds classes with colors to body.
+Controls for changing are enabled via `useTheme`, `useBrand` and `useLanguage` hooks.

 ### ForThemeMode component

-Tool component to adapt to current theme modification (light or dark).
-You can pass different JSX for light and dark theme mode, and the one will be rendered according current mode.
+Tool component to adapt to current theme/brand modification (light or dark).
+You can pass different JSX for light and dark theme/brand mode, and the one will be rendered according current mode.

 ```tsx
 <ForThemeMode